-Sam Altman to return as OpenAI CEO after shock ouster
+Sam Altman To Return As Openai CEO After Shock Ouster

-ChatGPT creator OpenAI announced Tuesday that Sam Altman would return as its CEO, days after his shock dismissal plunged the pioneering artificial intelligence firm into crisis.
+(MENAFN- Jordan Times) SAN FRANCISCO - ChatGPT creator OpenAI announced on Tuesday that Sam Altman would return as its CEO, days after his shock dismissal plunged the pioneering artificial intelligence firm into crisis.

 Hundreds of OpenAI staff had threatened to quit following Altman's sacking on Friday, demanding in a letter released to the media the resignation of the board, as speculation swirled about the future of the company.